Juadebfm/Vanilla-JS-Projects/terminal_tutorial.md

 - Now you have created a new branch separate from the master.
 - For the next steps make sure you are working in this branch.
 You will see the name of the branch you are on at the bottom left of the text editor youre using where it says `your-branch-name`.

-# Step 4 Open the index.html file
+# Open the contributos.md file first

 Now we need to open the file we are going to edit with your favourite code editor.